andalus package

 Benchmark

-classmethod from_serpent(title: str, m: float, dm: float, sens0_path: str, results_path: str, kind: str = 'keff', materials=None, zailist=None, pertlist=None)[source]
+classmethod from_serpent(title: str, m: float, dm: float, sens0_path: str, results_path: str, kind: str = 'keff', materials=None, zailist=None, pertlist=None, flux_det: tuple[str, str] | None = None)[source]

 Parameters:

-• title (str) – title of the benchmark.
+• title (str) – Title of the benchmark.

-• m (float) – measurement value.
+• m (float) – Measured value.

-• dm (float) – measurement uncertainty.
+• dm (float) – Measurement uncertainty.

-• sens0_path (str) – path to the Serpent _sens0.m file.
+• results_path (str) – Path to the Serpent _res.m results file.

-• kind (str, optional) – kind of observable, by default “keff”.
+• kind (str, optional) – Kind of observable, by default "keff".

 Returns: